 Cheetah on the move

-1 x family meru-style safari tented room (main bedroom with a king-size bed; 2nd bedroom with two three quarter beds).
-Consisting of 2 bedrooms, with their own bathroom sharing the entrance.
+There is one family meru-style safari tented room (main bedroom with a king-size bed; second bedroom with two three quarter beds).
+Consisting of two bedrooms, with their own bathroom sharing the entrance.

 Game drives take place in open Land Rovers and are led by our highly experienced guides through our private Wilderness Safaris concessions which are situated in the most productive area of Hwange National Park.
 The varied habitats and vegetation types as well as countless waterholes mean that drives are exciting with diverse species to be seen.

 Hwange was proclaimed some 80 years ago and has served as a haven for one of the densest concentrations of game in Africa.
 There is no better way to experience this park than on foot with an experienced, qualified walking safari guide.

 The Hwange ‘night act’ includes nocturnal species such as lesser bushbaby, spotted hyaena, leopard, lion, Selous mongoose, pangolin, caracal, porcupine, scrub hare, springhare and even honey badger.